Skip to contents

 Details

-Use the rows_*() functions for targeted, incremental changes: appending a batch of new records, correcting a handful of values, or removing specific rows.
+• To append, correct, or remove specific rows, use rows_insert(), rows_update(), or rows_delete().
 Each call is a single SQL statement against the existing table – no data leaves the database, and with data inlining enabled (DuckLake's default) small changes land in the catalog without creating tiny Parquet files.

 See also